UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 (by the way, the recent implementations are very efficient...)

 So you can pretty much ignore encodings and all that for most basic text processing.
 If you do find yourself needing to deal with binary data, you ay need to encode/decode stuff yourself.
-IN which case, Python provides an ``.encode()`` method on strings that encode the string to a bytes object with the encoding you select:
+In which case, Python provides an ``.encode()`` method on strings that encode the string to a bytes object with the encoding you select:

 .. code-block:: ipython